Layout

 theme_void()

 We can see how neighborhoods in the left (west) tend to have higher prices.
-What we can’t see, but it is represented there if you are familiar with the geography of San Diego, is that the city is bounded by the Pacific ocean on the left, suggesting neighbourhoods by the beach tend to be more expensive.
+What we cannot see, but it is represented there if you are familiar with the geography of San Diego, is that the city is bounded by the Pacific ocean on the left, suggesting neighbourhoods by the beach tend to be more expensive.

 Spatial regimes

 At the core of estimating spatial FEs is the idea that, instead of assuming the dependent variable behaves uniformly over space, there are systematic effects following a geographical pattern that affect its behaviour.
 In other words, spatial FEs introduce econometrically the notion of spatial heterogeneity.
 They do this in the simplest possible form: by allowing the constant term to vary geographically.
 The other elements of the regression are left untouched and hence apply uniformly across space.
 The idea of spatial regimes (SRs) is to generalize the spatial FE approach to allow not only the constant term to vary but also any other explanatory variable.
-This implies that the equation we will be estimating is: \[ \log(P_i) = \alpha_r + \beta_{1r} Acc_i + \beta_{2r} Bath_i + \beta_{3r} Bedr_i + \beta_{4r} Beds_i + \epsilon_i \]
+This implies that the equation we will be estimating is: \[\log(P_i) = \alpha_r + \beta_{1r} Acc_i + \beta_{2r} Bath_i + \beta_{3r} Bedr_i + \beta_{4r} Beds_i + \epsilon_i\]

 where we are not only allowing the constant term to vary by region (\(\alpha_r\)), but also every other parameter (\(\beta_{kr}\)).